 - Smoking.
 If you smoke, you should make every effort to stop.
 The chemicals in tobacco are carried in your bloodstream and can damage your arteries.
 If you smoke, stopping smoking can greatly cut your risk of having a stroke (and also many other diseases such as heart attacks and lung cancer).

 - Inactivity.
 Lack of physical activity increases your risk of developing atheroma.
 You should aim to do some moderate physical activity on most days of the week for at least 30 minutes.
 Examples of suitable activities include brisk walking, swimming, cycling, dancing and gardening.
-It is important that you get your heart rate up (racing pulse) and feel hot, out of breath (and possibly sweaty) as an indicator that you are working hard enough.
-In general, the more vigorous the activity, the better.
+Ask your doctor or nurse if you are not sure which exercises and how much exercise would be best for you.

 - Diet.
 You should aim to eat a healthy diet.
 Briefly, a healthy diet means: